-As a creative professional offering online interior design services, there is no right or wrong fee to charge for your services.
+As a creative professional, offering online interior design services, there is no right or wrong fee to charge for your services.
 Since you're the one who decides the value of your time, expertise, and particular unique skills, what you want to charge is ultimately up to you.
-While there are different ways to approach and present your fees for your online interior design services, it typically comes down your per hour fee.
+While there are different ways to approach and present your fees for your online interior design services, it typically comes down your fee.
 Here’s a look at three ways to present your fees; each of these can include various options that each offer additional services.

 This option enables you to share your hourly rate with your client and combine that with his/her budget.
 Once your time and services get close to the estimated budget, you can then let your client know that the budget will need to be increased in order to meet the online interior design services requested.